 - A subletter that your tenant contracted with

 - Anyone your tenant is ‘renting a room’ to via Airbnb

 These can present nightmarish scenarios for a landlord because your ‘forever guests’ cannot be evicted in the event of damage, noise, or any lease violation.
 Again, check your lease.
 You might find a clause that states any guest staying beyond seven consecutive nights must first get written permission from your landlord.
 Or that no guest can stay more than three consecutive nights in one month.
 And, most likely, there will be a clause devoted to subletting, either forbidding it or outlining your landlord’s conditions for a sublet.

 Speak to a Lawyer Before Signing Your Lease

 Remember to consult with your LegalShield provider lawyer before signing a lease.
 You will get answers to all the questions mentioned above, along with many others arising from all the complex terms and conditions contained in this important contract.
-Document review, up to 15 pages, is included in your membership, along with help on other real estate questions, tax problems, a traffic ticket, fender bender, divorce settlement—all the legal issues that simply come with life.
+Document review, up to 15 pages, is included in your membership, along with help on other real estate questions, tax problems, help with traffic tickets, fender benders, marriage settlements that require divorce lawyers—really all the legal issues that simply come with life.

 And if you’re not yet a member, see how on-demand law makes expert legal access affordable for everyone.